 a.
 Exchange Earners Foreign Currency Accounts:-

-All categories of resident foreign exchange earners can credit up to 100 per cent of their foreign exchange earnings, as specified in the Schedule to Notification No. FEMA 10/2000-RB dated 3rd May, 2000 as amended from time to time, to their EEFC Account with an Authorised Dealer india.
+All categories of resident foreign exchange earners can credit up to 100 per cent of their foreign exchange earnings, as specified in the Schedule to Notification No. FEMA 10/2000-RB dated 3rd May, 2000 as amended from time to time, to their EEFC Account with an Authorised Dealer in India.
 The 100 per cent credit is however, subject to the condition that the sum total of the accruals in the account during a calendar month should be converted into Rupees on or before the last day of the succeeding calendar month after adjusting for utilization of the balances for approved purposes or forward commitments.
 Funds held in EEFC account can be utilised for all permissible current account transactions and also for approved capital account transactions as specified by the extant Rules/Regulations/ Notifications/ Directives issued by the Government/RBI from time to time.
 The account is maintained in the form of a non-interest bearing current account.

 b.
 Diamond Dollar Account (DDA):-